Strengths and Weaknesses of Tableau Desktop

 The Hyper Data Engine

 As mentioned above, Hyper is Tableau’s in-memory data engine.
 The in-memory approach is great, as long as you have enough memory.
 But Tableau’s native in-memory approach degrades as the data increases – and it fails at 3TB.
 Although there are workarounds and performance tips, other BI tools are much better at connecting to big datasets.
 Both Looker and Amazon Quicksight are good examples.
-However, both of these BI tools are harder to learn, slower, and do not provide as much visualization or interactivity options as Tableau.
+However, both of these BI tools are harder to learn, slower, and do not provide as many visualizations or interactivity options as Tableau.

 Extend Tableau’s Value With Datameer Spotlight